samdotson1992/SuperGIS/pages/about.md

 -->

 ## About SuperGIS
 This is my first blog and basically just a way for me to share fun stuff I'm working on.
 I'd like to expose more GIS professionals to programming,open source solutions and innovative ideas.
-If you have any suggestions are see anything incorrect in a post please go ahead and contact me via [twitter](https://twitter.com/nostodmas) or [GitHub](https://github.com/samdotson1992).
+If you have any suggestions or see anything incorrect in a post please go ahead and contact me via [twitter](https://twitter.com/nostodmas) or [GitHub](https://github.com/samdotson1992).

 ##About myself